detjensrobert/cs325-group-projects/report.md

 Our algorithm uses a recursive method to divide and conquer the convention to find the majority in $n\log{n}$ time.

-First, we create a list of all $n$ delegates and call our recursive function on this list so that we can split the delegates up.
+First, we create a list of all $n$ delegates (so that we can split the delegates up) and call our recursive function on this list.

 The recursive function first halves the list and calls itself on each half to find the majority party and size for each half.
+Since we know that the there are
 Once each half has been computed, it looks through its list of delegates and counts how many delegates are in the two majority parties from either half.
 It then returns the size of and a delegate from the party with more people.

-If the size of the delegate list passed into the recursive function is length 1, that is our base case.
+If the size of the delegate list passed into the recursive function is of length 1, that is our base case.
-We return the first delegate from the party list and a majority size of 1, since that is the only possible outcome for this array.
+We return the (only) delegate from the list and a majority size of 1, since that is the only possible outcome for this array size.

 ### Runtime Analysis

-bar
+The runtime of this algorithm is similar to merge sort, as we are recursively divide-and-conquering the array in halves.
+We split the array into halves $\log{n}$ times, and for each array iterate over it to find the largest majority.
+Every delegate must be compared against the two majority parties (linear process: $O(n)$) at each level of recursion ($\log{n}$ times).
+This gives us $O(n\log{n})$.